On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Introduction and Definitions

 A related and more viable line of research is the determination of (upper bounds on) the (monotonic) bend number of special graph classes.
 Among the first graph class for which an upper bound on the bend number was given were planar graphs.
-The first upper bound of $5$ was obtained in 2009 by Biedl and Stern~\cite{C} and was improved to $4$ by Heldt, Knauer and Ueckerdt~\cite{D} in 2012.
-Heldt et al.~\cite{D} also showed that $2$ is an upper bound on the bend number of outerplanar graphs. \c{C}ela and Gaar~\cite{CelaGaarEPGOuterplanar} showed recently that $2$ is also an upper bound on the monotonic bend number of outerplanar graphs.
-Moreover they give a full characterization of maximal outerplanar graphs and cacti with (monotonic) bend number equal to $0$, $1$ and $2$ in terms of forbidden induced subgraphs.
+The first upper bound was $5$ and it was obtained in 2009 by Biedl and Stern~\cite{C}.
+In 2012 Heldt, Knauer and Ueckerdt~\cite{D} improved the bound to $4$ and also showed that $2$ is an upper bound on the bend number of outerplanar graphs. \c{C}ela and Gaar~\cite{CelaGaarEPGOuterplanar} showed recently that $2$ is also an upper bound on the monotonic bend number of outerplanar graphs.
+Moreover, they give a full characterization of any maximal outerplanar graph and any cactus\footnote{A connected graph is called a cactus iff any two simple cycles in it share at most one vertex.} with (monotonic) bend number equal to $0$, $1$ and $2$ in terms of forbidden induced subgraphs.

 Also other graph classes were considered.
-Recently Francis and Lahiri~\cite{KHalinGraphs} proved that Halin graphs are is $B_2^m$ and Deniz, Nivelle, Ries and Schindl~\cite{SSplitGraphsB1} provided a characterization of split graphs for which there exists a $B_1$-EPG representation which uses only L-shaped paths on the grid, i.e.\ paths consisting of a vertical top-bottom segment followed by a horizontal left-right segment.
+Recently Francis and Lahiri~\cite{KHalinGraphs} proved that Halin graphs are in $B_2^m$ and Deniz, Nivelle, Ries and Schindl~\cite{SSplitGraphsB1} provided a characterization of split graphs for which there exists a $B_1$-EPG representation which uses only L-shaped paths on the grid, i.e.\ paths consisting of a vertical top-bottom segment followed by a horizontal left-right segment.